 For example, if you need to collect a Social Security number, your signer will have to enter nine digits.
-If your signer enters more than or less than nine digits, they will receive a message that says “Please enter your 9 digit social security number”.
+If they enter more or less than nine digits, they'll receive an error message.

-Create your signature request or template as you normally would.
+Create a signature request or template as you normally would.

-When your signer fills this out, they will be required to enter all ten digits of their phone number.
-If they do not, they will receive a notification letting them know they need to enter all ten digits.
+In the example above, your signer will be required to enter all five (or nine) digits of their zip code when they complete the field.
+If they don’t, they’ll receive a notification letting them know they need to enter the correct number of digits.

-What kind of data can I set rules for?
+Types of data can you set rules for

 - Numbers only